Mostafamabrok/ModManager/README.md

 # ModManager
-This application helps users sort their mods for videogames.
+This application helps users sort their mods for videogames (Minecraft in particular).